The white grape variety comes from Portugal

-, The name means "opposite" or "opposite", which in a positive sense is to be understood as "better" or "stronger in alcohol" compared to other varieties.
+, The name means "opposite" or "opposite", which is to be understood in a positive sense as "better" or "stronger alcohol" compared to other varieties.
 Synonyms are Bornal, Bornão, Borracal Branco, Borral and Jaén Blanco de Andalucia.
 The parentage is unknown.
-It may despite seemingly suggestive synonyms or morphological
+Despite seemingly indicative synonyms or morphological

-(Avesso du Minho, Jaén Blanco).
-The early ripening vine is sensitive to fake mildew
+(Avesso du Minho, Jaén Blanco) can be confused.
+The early ripening vine is sensitive to the wrong people mildew

-, It produces alcoholic, fruity white wines with aromas of stone fruit.
-The species is mainly in the Portuguese areas Rios do Minho
+, It produces alcohol-rich, fruity white wines with aromas of stone fruit.
+The variety is mainly used in the Portuguese fields Rios do Minho